luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

-The button at the top of both the creatie animals, create group, create animals should say cancel (makes it clear that changes are discarded) hitting the canel button should naviagte to the previous page.

 Decision: Foster History Handling
 We will use snapshot records for foster group assignments instead of fully tracking historical group state.